Hafrada: 1990s

 The first Israeli politician to campaign successfully on a platform based explicitly on separation, under the slogan of "Us here.
 Them there," was Ehud Barak.

-In the U.S.-based journal Policy Review, Eric Rozenman writes: "Barak explained hafrada – separation – this way in 1998: 'We should separate ourselves from the Palestinians physically, following the recommendation of the American poet Robert Frost, who once wrote that good fences make good neighbors.
-Leave them behind [outside] the borders that will be agreed upon, and build Israel.'"
+In the U.S.-based journal Policy Review, Eric Rozenman wrote:

+Barak explained hafrada – separation – this way in 1998: "We should separate ourselves from the Palestinians physically, following the recommendation of the American poet Robert Frost, who once wrote that good fences make good neighbors.
+Leave them behind [outside] the borders that will be agreed upon, and build Israel."

-The adoption by the Israeli government of a policy of separation is generally credited to the ideas and analysis of Daniel Schueftan as expressed in his 1999 book, Korah Ha'hafrada: Yisrael Ve Harashut Ha'falestinit or "Disengagement: Israel and the Palestinian Entity".
-An alternate translation for the title in English reads, "The Need for Separation: Israel and the Palestinian Authority."
+The adoption by the Israeli government of a policy of separation is generally credited to the ideas and analysis of Daniel Schueftan as expressed in his 1999 book, Korah Ha'hafrada: Yisrael Ve Harashut Ha'falestinit or Disengagement: Israel and the Palestinian Entity.
+An alternate translation for the title in English reads, "The Need for Separation: Israel and the Palestinian Authority".
 In it, Schueftan reviews new and existing arguments underlying different separation stances, in order to make the case for separation from the Palestinians, beginning with those in the West Bank and Gaza.
 Schueftan favours the "hard separation" stances of politicians like Yitzhak Rabin and Ehud Barak, while characterizing the stance of politicians like Shimon Peres, as "soft separation".

 After assuming office in 1999, Barak moved to "stimulate cabinet discussion of separation" by distributing copies of Haifa University Professor Dan Schueftan's manifesto, Disengagement, to his ministers.
 The separation policy was subsequently adopted by Israel's National Security Council, where Schueftan has also served as an advisor.
 According to Gershon Baskin and Sharon Rosenberg, Schueftan's book appears to be "the working manual for the IDF and wide Israeli political circles" for the implementation and "unilateral construction of walls and fences."